 On the other hand, some principles of conceptual art transfer well to type design.
 Sol LeWitt’s statement ‘The idea becomes the machine that makes the art’ can be neatly illustrated by Erik van Blokland and Just van Rossum, collectively known also as Letterror.
 Instead of designing fonts, they write code that makes fonts.
 Letterror examined the process of creation, suggesting that the engineers who make the tools we use have a greater impact on aesthetic trends than most designers do.
 It makes sense then for designers themselves to reclaim this field by designing their own creative tools.
 One Letterror project is Bitfonts, computer code which takes the structure of a bitmap font and interprets it in multiple ways.
 By deciding to design the process rather than controlling the end result, Letterror embraced the possibilities of unexpected results.
 It is the machine that makes the type.

-I'll conclude with one of my current projects, for which the background idea is more interesting than the resulting forms.
+I’ll conclude with one of my current projects, for which the background idea is more interesting than the resulting forms.
 For centuries, art has been defined as something that gives rise to an aesthetic experience.
 Capturing beauty and avoiding ugliness were considered to be the prime responsibilities of the traditional artist.
-In this still untitled project I have tried to identify the most beautiful examples of typography known to mankind.
+In this project (which since then had been published) I have tried to identify the most beautiful examples of typography known to mankind.
 I settled on a series of serif typefaces designed by Giambattista Bodoni in the late 18th century.

 In the second step, I tried to identify the ugliest examples of type that we know.
 That was a bit more difficult, but finally the prize went to eccentric ‘Italian’ from the middle of the Industrial Revolution.
 This reversed-contrast typeface was designed to deliberately attract readers’ attention by defying their expectations.
 Strokes that were thick in classical models were thin, and strokes that were thin became thick — a dirty trick to make freakish letters that stand out in the increasingly saturated world of commercial messages.